Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Matching of the asymptotics for the exterior homogeneous solutions to the radiation fields at null infinity for the homogeneous wave equation

 \section{Matching of the asymptotics for the exterior homogeneous solutions to the radiation fields at null infinity for the homogeneous wave equation}

 In this section we will construct solutions with prescribed radiation fields that match to homogeneous solutions of degree $-1$ and $-2$ in the exterior and the interior of the light cone.

 In the following we will treat the homogeneous equation, $\Box\phi=0$, and show that given any homogeneous solutions $\Psi_1^{\text{ext}}$, and $\Psi_2^{\text{ext}}$ in the exterior $|x|>t$, of degree $-1$, and $-2$, respectively, we can solve the scattering problem with prescribed radiation fields, for the homogeneous wave equation with these given exterior asymptotics.
-In the process we will find a compatibility condition that replaces \eqref{eq:F0:comp}.
+This gives a proof of Theorem~\ref{thm:ext:scattering}, and in the process we will find a compatibility condition that replaces \eqref{eq:F0:comp} for slowly decaying data.